beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 }

 fn timestamp_to_date(timestamp_str: &str) {
-    // the chrono library only handles i64 for timestamps,
-    // but Solady's max supported timestamp is smaller than i64::MAX let timestamp: i64 = timestamp_str.parse().expect("timestamp should be i64");
+    let timestamp: i64 = timestamp_str.parse().expect("timestamp should be i64");
     // parse timestamp
     let datetime = DateTime::from_timestamp(timestamp, 0).expect("timestamp should be valid");